Pam Damoff: Personal history

 Born in London, Ontario, her father was vice-president of a manufacturing company and her mother was a homemaker.
 Damoff attended the University of Western Ontario, graduating with a Bachelor of Arts degree in 1980.
-She spent 27 years working in financial and investment banking positions and the last 11 year as a self-employed consultant, while she focused on the community.
+She spent 27 years working in financial and investment banking positions and the last 11 years as a self-employed consultant, while she focused on the community.
 Damoff has lived in Oakville since 1992.

-Political career
+Career

 Damoff was elected to the Oakville Town Council representing Ward 2 in 2010, and re-elected in 2014.
 During her time on council, she served on the Oakville Public Library Board, the budget committee and the Oakville Tourism Partnership.
 She was recognized as an advocate for active transportation and better cycling infrastructure in Oakville.
 Damoff is the chair of Oakville's Terry Fox Run and was the chair of the Oakville Santa Claus Parade.

+Parliament

-Oakville Ward 6 councilor Max Khan was the initial Liberal Party candidate for Oakville North—Burlington in the 2015 federal election, but he died suddenly in March 2015, leaving a need to nominate a new candidate.
+Oakville Ward 6 councillor Max Khan was the initial Liberal Party candidate for Oakville North—Burlington in the 2015 federal election, but he died suddenly in March 2015, leaving a need to nominate a new candidate.
 Damoff announced her candidacy for the nomination on April 29, 2015, with the support of Khan's father.
-She subsequently secured the nomination, and narrowly won the following general election.
+She subsequently secured the nomination, and narrowly won the general election by 3.41% of the vote.

 Damoff was named vice-chair of the Standing Committee on the Status of Women in December 2015.
 In April 2019, she fainted at her desk in the House of Commons during question period.

-She was re-elected in the 2019 election.
+She was re-elected in the 2019 federal election, defeating Conservative candidate Sean Weir by a margin of 10.22% or 7113 votes.
 Shortly after, she was appointed Parliamentary Secretary to the Minister of Indigenous Services, Marc Miller.
+Damoff was elected to a third term in the 2021 federal election, where she defeated Conservative candidate Hanan Rizkalla by a margin of 8.8% or 5891 votes, with New Democratic candidate Lenaee Dupuis coming in third with 6574 votes.

+On May 1, 2024, Damoff announced that she would not seek re-election in the upcoming 2025 Canadian federal election, citing fears for her safety and disgust with toxicity in politics.
+On January 14, 2025, she endorsed Burlington MP Karina Gould in the 2025 Liberal Party of Canada leadership election.

+Post-politics

+Following her exit from politics, it was announced that she would be Chief Executive Officer of Pearson Centre.